khayama/software/index.md

 In the cases that are described in this section, IBM includes instructions or considerations for using products in the {{site.data.keyword.BluSoftlayer_notm}} environment.

 ## Supported operating systems for IBM Cloud virtual servers
-IBM Cloud virtual servers support the following operating systems.
+IBM Cloud virtual servers support the following operating systems in _Hardware Virtual Machine_ (HVM) or _Paravirtualization_ (PV) boot modes as noted in the following list.

 - Cent OS 6 (PV)
 - Cent OS 7 (HVM)